XpectraNet/x0-agent/xko/XKO_XPECTRA_KNOWLEGE_ONTOLOGY.md

 XKO ensures that symbolic memory is not only persistent but also **collaborative, scalable, and adaptable**.
 As cognition continues to evolve, so will XKO, allowing new layers, insights, and meanings to emerge and ensuring that memory continues to evolve with time and technology.

 XKO is the foundation for the **shared evolution of knowledge**, enabling agents to build, share, and remix insights in an increasingly connected world.

----

-This version includes the updates and improvements based on the suggestions I provided earlier.
-It is now more comprehensive and reflects the potential applications of XKO in a variety of agentic and collaborative environments.